Suffolk Construction Company: History

 Suffolk Construction Company was founded in 1982, by Edward Fish Sr. as an open-shop building contractor.
 Immediately thereafter, Fish seeded Suffolk with an $80,000 loan and transferred full leadership and management to his 23-year-old son, John F. Fish, who has led the company as president and CEO since its founding.

 By 1987, the company had grown its annual revenues from $300 thousand to $66 million.
 In 1989, the company expanded its operations to South Florida.

 Suffolk reached an agreement with Boston's carpentry union in 1993, in which it agreed to use union workers in downtown Boston, but would remain non-union in other areas.
 In 1999, Suffolk reached a larger deal with the carpentry union in which it agreed to use union workers throughout the New England area.

 In 2009, Suffolk acquired William A. Berry & Son, a large New England contractor that specialized in biomedical and healthcare construction.
 Suffolk acquired the San Diego–based ROEL Construction in January 2011 in an effort to expand its growth in California.

 In January 2016, the company was selected as general contractor for the $1.7 billion Wynn Resorts casino in Everett, Massachusetts.
 In September 2016, the company held a ceremony in which they used virtual reality technology to "break ground" on their new headquarters project.
 Suffolk was chosen as the general contractor for the General Electric's Boston headquarters building in December 2016.

+In March 2026, Suffolk announced plans to open an office in Bangalore, India, as part of its Suffolk Global initiative.
+The Boston Globe reported that CEO John Fish said the move was tied to the company's goal of growing annual revenue to $10 billion.

+Suffolk Technologies, a $110-million venture fund the company started in 2023, backs construction and proptech startups.
+Since 2020, the BOOST accelerator has run 38 companies through its program.
+These startups have raised over $700 million in total, robotics firms Cyphra Autonomy and Puppet Robotics among them.
+Suffolk uses both initiatives to deploy AI, data analytics, and automation on actual job sites.